myintthuaung700/fcm_ui/README.md

 - **Notifications Not Showing**: Ensure that `firebase-messaging-sw.js` is correctly registered and accessible from your Firebase project settings.
 - **Service Worker Errors**: Verify that `firebase-messaging-sw.js` is correctly imported and has no syntax errors.

+### Note
+You will need to allow the browser to show the notification on your machine in the setting.

+Feel free to adjust the README according to your specific project needs and any additional information you may have.

 ### Example of Notification Handling

 ```javascript